-This is a 4 week practical placement where volunteers work in a marine research station that involves the local village boatmen in conducting daily surveys to better understand the problem and empower them to protect their own islands.
-This placement includes a PADI Open Water Course.
+This is a 4 week practical placement in Malaysia where volunteers work in a marine research station that involves the local village boatmen in conducting daily surveys to better understand the problem and empower them to protect their own islands.
+This placement includes a PADI Open Water Course and a Marine course.

 This is a 2 week practical placement where volunteers can get involved in a meaningful turtle conservation project in a paradise beach location in the Perhentian Islands, Malaysia.

 Snorkel these beautiful waters to take photos of turtles for research and conservation management.
 Assist with hatchling beach patrols and education for locals & tourists.

 Any Marine Animal Rescue, Conservation, Zoology, Biology or Ichthyology Diploma course is included with this practical placement.